Grand-Axe/Okeuvo-Lite/ReadMe.md

 OkeuvoLite is an essential part of the LushCoin ecosystem.
 LushCoin is an open source cryptocurrency in development, its value as a means of payment is determined by its ability to evaluate the potential contribution of  inventions or other unique ideas to human wellbeing (see the [LushCoin white paper)](https://github.com/Grand-Axe/LushCoin/raw/master/Docs/LushCoinWhitePaper.pdf).

-The level of development of OkeuvoLite is now adequate for use in LushCoins consensus system, since the consensus system involves human intervention (so long as every use is tagged with the appropriate version).
+The level of development of OkeuvoLite is now adequate for use in LushCoins consensus system, since the consensus system involves human intervention (so long as every use is tagged with the appropriate OkeuvoLite version).
 However, it will form the basis of the analytical methods described in the [LushCoin white paper)](https://github.com/Grand-Axe/LushCoin/raw/master/Docs/LushCoinWhitePaper.pdf) where greater accuracy is required, so feedback on the meaning grid described below will be most welcome.

 ***Meaning grid***